ietf-wg-cellar/flac-specification/flac.md

 ## Media type registration

 The following information serves as the registration form for the "audio/flac" media type.
-This media type is applicable for FLAC audio that is not packaged in a container as described in [section container mappings](#container-mappings).
+This media type is applicable for FLAC audio that is not packaged in a container as described in (#container-mappings).
 FLAC audio packaged in such a container will take on the media type of that container, for example, audio/ogg when packaged in an Ogg container, or video/mp4 when packaged in an MP4 container alongside a video track.

 ```
 Type name: audio